VPN Tunnel

 export KEY_NAME

-Save the changes you made for the vars file.
+Save the changes made for the vars file.
 Note the commands below refer to a Linux system.
 First run the following commands to initialize the public key infrastructure (PKI):

 . ./vars